-All safety symbols are followed by WARNING or CAUTION, which indicates the degree of risk for personal injury and/or instrument damage.
+All safety symbols are followed by WARNING or CAUTION, which indicates the degree of risk for personal injury, instrument damage, or both.
 Cautions and warnings are following by a descriptor.
 A WARNING is intended to prevent improper actions that could cause personal injury.
-A CAUTION is intended to prevent improper actions that may cause personal injury and/or instrument damage.
-The following safety symbols may be found on your instrument and/or in this guide.
+A CAUTION is intended to prevent improper actions that might cause personal injury or instrument damage.
+You can find the following safety symbols on your instrument or in this guide.